 Limited Download: A digital transmission of a sound recording where the consumer has limited control over either the length of time or the number of times they can access it.
 An example of this are the recordings available for off-line access by Spotify and Apple Music.

 Non-Interactive Stream: A digital transmission of a sound recording where the consumer has limited control over which sound recording to stream, in what order it appears, and how many times to stream it, similar to a radio broadcast.
-An example of this is the user experience offered by Pandora Radio and SiriusXM.

 The MLC grants licenses to, and collects and distributes royalties from, digital service providers for interactive streams, limited downloads, and permanent downloads.
 The MLC does not grant licenses to, nor collects royalties from, digital service providers for non-interactive streams.